 This post-bachelor’s degree professional development opportunity is designed to enhance professional practice and understanding of early social and emotional development.
-In five Saturday sessions, participants will explore relationship-based principles and practices as well as dig deeper into attachment and its impact on brain development, children's development across domains, school readiness, and relationships across the lifespan.
+In six sessions, participants will explore relationship-based principles and practices and dig deeper into attachment and its impact on brain development, children's development across domains, school readiness, and relationships across the lifespan.
 The training includes 18 hours of instructor-led classwork and 10 hours of required work, for a total of 28 hours.
 Your fee includes all required digital reading materials.

-This course meets competencies required for the Virginia Association for Infant Mental Health Endorsement for Culturally-Sensitive, Relationship-Focused Practice Promoting Infant Mental Health.
-Upon successful completion of the 25-hour course, you will receive a Certificate of Completion from the VCU Office of Continuing and Professional Education and Early Childhood Mental Health Virginia Initiative (ECMHVA)* based at the VCU Partnership for People with Disabilities.
+This professional development training meets competencies required for the Virginia Association for Infant Mental Health Endorsement for Culturally-Sensitive, Relationship-Focused Practice Promoting Infant Mental Health.
+Upon successful completion of this 28-hour professional development activity, you will receive a Certificate of Completion from VCU Continuing and Professional Education and Early Childhood Mental Health Virginia Initiative (ECMHVA)* based at the VCU Partnership for People with Disabilities.

 Dr. Wing holds a Ph.D. in language development and a master’s degree in public policy from the University of Minnesota.
 In addition, Dr. Wing holds a master’s degree in speech pathology from the University of Vermont and a bachelor’s degree in communicative disorders from the University of Wisconsin-Madison.

-Dr. Sood is Professor, Psychiatry and Pediatrics and Senior Professor of Child Mental Health Policy with the Virginia Treatment Center for Children (VTCC) at Virginia Commonwealth University (VCU).
-Previously she served at the Medical Director of the VTCC.
-For the past four years, she has focused efforts on prevention in child mental health and developing an attachment clinic at VCU Health System.
+Dr. Sood is professor, psychiatry and pediatrics and senior professor of child mental health policy with the Virginia Treatment Center for Children (VTCC) at Virginia Commonwealth University (VCU).
+Previously she served at the medical director of the VTCC.
+For the past four years, she has focused efforts on prevention in child mental health and developing an attachment clinic for the VCU Health System.
 This supports work that improves education in early childhood and infancy for all caregivers who interact with children and violence prevention efforts.
 She has edited two books on mental health policy and prevention in children’s mental health.

-Dr. Sood has decades of experience of leading and working on varied task forces and committees focused on mental health.
-Recent activity includes an appointment by Governor Northam in 2018 to the Governors working group on trauma-informed care to children in the Commonwealth of Virginia.
-She was honored with the 2018 VA American Academy of Pediatrics Advocate of the Award in the pediatric General Assembly day.
-Dr. Sood completed her MD from India, her residency at the University of Missouri in Kansas City and a child psychiatry fellowship at Ohio State University.
+Dr. Sood has decades of experience in leading and working on varied task forces and committees focused on mental health.
+Recent activity includes an appointment by Governor Northam in 2018 to the Governor's working group on trauma-informed care to children in the commonwealth of Virginia.
+She was honored with the 2018 Virginia Chapter, American Academy of Pediatrics Advocate of the Award in the pediatric General Assembly day.
+Dr. Sood completed her Doctor of Medicine (MD) from India, her residency at the University of Missouri in Kansas City, and a child psychiatry fellowship at Ohio State University.
 She joined VCU in 1988.
 She is a 2002 Fellow of the Executive Leadership in Academic Medicine (ELAM) through Drexel University.
 In addition, she completed a Master’s of Science in Health Administration at VCU.

-Read assigned articles prior to the session and be prepared to discuss in small and large groups;
+- Read assigned articles prior to the session and be prepared to discuss in small and large groups; and

-Create a reflection journal that explores how you will integrate new knowledge into your work with young children and their families; and
+- Create a reflection journal that explores how you will integrate new knowledge into your work with young children and their families

 Who Should Attend

-This course is designed for early childhood and other professionals working with children birth to age five in any discipline.
+This professional development training is designed for early childhood and other professionals working with children birth to age six in any discipline.
 A minimum of a bachelor’s degree is required.

-If you have questions about whether this course would be beneficial to you, please contact the VCU Office of Continuing and Professional Education at firstname.lastname@example.org or (804) 828-1322.
+If you have questions about whether this professional development training would be beneficial to you, please contact VCU Continuing and Professional Education at firstname.lastname@example.org or (804) 828-1322.